 When Mulan was released in September, #BoycottMulan started trending once again, with some of the leaders of the Hong Kong movement weighing in on social media:

 And the criticism intensified after viewers saw that the film’s credits gives thanks to several government entities in Xinjaing, including the Turpan Municipal Bureau of Public Security, where detention camps of Muslim Uighurs and other ethnic minorities have been documented.
-Leaked documents say that that at least a million Muslims have been detained at these camps, where they are where they are subjected to physical control and mental intimidation.
+Leaked documents say that that at least a million Muslims have been detained at these camps, where they are subjected to physical control and mental intimidation.
 Human rights advocates have condemned the camps as human rights abuse.

 A representative for Disney and a publicist for Liu did not immediately respond to requests for comment.